compose-spec/compose-spec/05-services.md

 ### extends

-Extend another service, in the current file or another, optionally overriding configuration.
+`extends` lets you share common configurations among different files, or even different projects entirely.
+With `extends` you can define a common set of service options in one place and refer to it from anywhere.
+You can refer to another Compose file and select a service you want to also use in your own application, with the ability to override some attributes for your own needs.

 You can use `extends` on any service together with other configuration keys.
 The `extends` value must be a mapping defined with a required `service` and an optional `file` key.

 ```yaml